Call for Papers

-The MIT Asia Conference in Accounting encourages submission of manuscripts in English in all areas of accounting and corporate governance, without limitations on research methods.
+The conference encourages submission of manuscripts in English in all areas of accounting and corporate governance, without limitations on research methods.
 Manuscripts that develop new ideas or theories, attempt to advance our understanding of real-world phenomena, and/or address pressing managerial and policy issues will be encouraged.
 The research does not have to be Asia-centric; it can be global in focus and application.

 Suggested areas for submissions include, but are not limited to, the following: